 The centre of the extended continental shelf of New Zealand is pinpointed in the Tararua Range on Mt Reeves Track, and is a moderately difficult walk not far from Greytown, that takes around 5-7 hours.

 A plaque just off to the side of the track says you have arrived.

 If you are an experienced tramper you could extend a walk past the centre of New Zealand with a night in Tutawai Hut and/or Cone Hut and make this a loop walk.

-The track is well-marked with orange DOC triangles and a reasonable level of fitness and good footwear are recommended.
+A reasonable level of fitness and good footwear are recommended.

 See a short Youtube video about the centre of the extended continental shelf of New Zealand project here.

 Learn about other walks in the Tararua Ranges, and around the Wairarapa here.